How to Save on Gas: 20 Ways to Ease the Pain at the Pump

 3. Join a Fuel Rewards Program

 Many gas station chains and grocery stores across the country offer fuel rewards programs to try to turn you into a loyal customer.
-Each gas station fuel rewards program and grocery store fuel rewards program has its own set of rules on how much you can save and what you have to spend in order to get the rewards, so read up on the details.
+Each gas station fuel rewards program has its own set of rules on how much you can save and what you have to spend in order to get the rewards, so read up on the details.

 GasBuddy also offers its own fuel savings program called Pay with GasBuddy.
 Join for free, and you’ll save up to 25 cents per gallon when you fill up at most national gas station chains.
 You can also sign up for a paid version.
 Pay with GasBuddy Premium is $9.99 a month and offers up to 40 cents off per gallon plus 24-hour roadside assistance.

 (Note: Exxon Mobil, BJs, Costco, Sam’s Club, H-E-B, select Walmart stations, select Arco stations and some small, local gas stations don’t accept the Pay with GasBuddy card.)